“Waiting is one of the great arts.” — Margery Allingham

 It’s fitting that this quote came from an author of detective stories, because the seemingly glamorous life of a private eye requires a great deal of tedious waiting.

 For Jeff and me, it seems as if the past year has held well more than its share of waiting.
 Countless hours, days and weeks we spent in hospitals and clinics involved mostly waiting.
-Waiting to be called into the examination room, waiting for consults with other doctors, waiting for IV drips to finish, waiting while overbooked schedules were adjusted to fit another appointment in.
+Waiting to be called into the examination room, waiting for consults with other doctors, waiting for IV drips to finish, waiting as overbooked schedules were adjusted to allow another appointment.

 We also waited in other locations, too: in the traffic between Bethesda and northern Virginia, for phone calls to physicians to be returned, for test results to be reported, for prescriptions to be ready for pickup at the pharmacy.